ufal/ParlaStats/documentation/ProgDoc.md

 - #### 1.3.2 Speech
     - `Speech(tokens:int, sentences:int, NE_refs:int role:str, speech_id:str, speaker:str, when:str)`
     - A class for grouping and storing the relevant information extracted from transcripts.
-    - Contains information on number of tokens, sentences, named entitiy references in the transcripts as well as the date the speech was given, speaker and their position (chair, regular, guest)
+    - Contains information on number of tokens, sentences, named entity references in the transcripts as well as the date the speech was given, speaker and their position (chair, regular, guest)
     - **Attributes:**
         - `tokens` - number of tokens in the speech (`int`)
         - `sentences` - number of sentences in the speech (`int`)